CourtneyBrousseau/pokeportal/ANSWERS.md

 Michael Scott

 # Question 4: What did you pass into the redirect_to?
 If it is a path, what did that path need?
 If it is not a path, why is it okay not to have a path here?
+The damage method redirects to trainer_path and it requires the id for the current_trainer in order to load the correct trainer page.

 # Question 5: Explain how putting this line "flash[:error] = @pokemon.errors.full_messages.to_sentence" shows error messages on your form.